 Enter the list disk and press Enter.
 You will see a list of disks and should be able to identify the USB flash drive by its size.
 Insert select disk X to make changes to the proper device.

 Once you see confirmation that you have selected the correct disk, enter disk attributes to view the information.
-If you see Yes next to Current Read-only State, then the disk has to write protection.
+If you see Yes next to the Current Read-only State, then the disk has to write protection.

-To remove this, enter the disk clear read-only attributes.
+To remove this, enter the disk’s clear read-only attributes.
 Windows then displays a message that the attribute was successfully removed, enter the exit command to exit the window.
 Now that there is no write protection, try formatting your disk again.

 #3.
 Use SD Memory Card Formatter